geraldimy/CollaboratedProject_Geraldi_Exercise6/README.md

-# This Is Collaborated Project
+# This is README.md file
+# It contains the information about project